Isabella Nichols

 Isabella Nichols (born 21 August 1997) is an Australian professional surfer who competes at the World Surf League.

 Early life

-Nichols is from Coolum Beach, Queensland.
+Nichols is born in Denmark, but raised in Australia, from Coolum Beach, Queensland.
 She has been surfing since she was nine years old.
 She won the world junior championship in January 2016 held in Portugal.
+Her 4 years in Pro Junior Tour cost AUD40,000 per year.

 Career

 Nichols was the stunt double for Blake Lively in the 2016 thriller film The Shallows.

 She won the final of the 2022 women's Margaret River Pro on the WSL tour, held in 6 ft surf at Margaret River Main Break defeating Gabriela Bryan of Kauai, Hawaii.
 Her score in the final was 12.94 out of a possible 20.00, to her opponent's 10.00.
 The win lifted Nichols to tenth place on the World Surf League (WSL) tour rankings.

-She is studying for a Bachelor of Mechanical Engineering (Honours) degree at Deakin University.
+As of 2020, she is studying for a Bachelor of mechanical engineering (Honours) degree at Deakin University.